Posted on

 • Let all items cool before placing them in the refrigerator

-• Lunch: You can reheat the proteins in the microwave, serve the salad components chilled
+• Lunch: Both meals can be reheated in the microwave, serve the pico and avocado chilled

 Extra Flavors and Substitutions